mahlamusa/who-hit-the-page-hit-counter/readme.txt

 * Added: File based database to improve lookup results
 * Fix: Activation error if plugin was previously installed
 * Fix: Avoid direct access to plugin files
+* Fix: Load styles and scripts only where required
 * Minor bug fixes

 = 1.4.5 =